-3.2 The space segment is segmented globally into four ocean regions: Atlantic Ocean Region East (AOR-E), Atlantic Ocean Region West (AOR-W), Indian Ocean Region (IOR) and Pacific Ocean Region (POR).
-Each ocean region is served by a dedicated satellite.
+3.2 The space segment is segmented globally into four Ocean Regions: Atlantic Ocean Region East (AOR-E), Atlantic Ocean Region West (AOR-W), Indian Ocean Region (IOR) and Pacific Ocean Region (POR).
+Each Ocean Region is served by a dedicated satellite.
 Inmarsat has full contingency plans in place in the unlikely event of any prime satellite outage.
 These plans are exercised regularly and are witnessed by the International Mobile Satellite Organization (IMSO).
-The Polar Regions - above approximate latitudes 76°N and 76°S - cannot be seen by geostationary satellites (see figure 4).
+The Polar Regions - above approximate latitudes 76°N and 76°S - cannot be seen by geostationary satellites (see Figures 3 and 4).